shamanthgs/ChessUsingVoice/README.md

 # ChessUsingVoice

-Create a chess game ready for analysis using nothing but voice
+Create a chess game ready for analysis using nothing but voice.
+Let the fun begin.